Mark-Kramer/Case-Studies-Python/content/05/the-cross-covariance-and-coherence.md

 +++

 We note that because computing the coherence requires the Fourier transform, the notions of frequency resolution and Nyquist frequency are identical to those for the spectrum.
-In other words, the frequency resolution of the coherence is $1/T$, and the Nyquist frequency is half of the sampling frequency; see [chapter 3](../03) for details.
+In other words, the frequency resolution of the coherence is $1/T$, and the Nyquist frequency is half of the sampling frequency; see [notebook 3](../03) for details.

 +++